-Activity Challenge number(s) addressed Half price Wrap around Care 1, 2 and 4 33% of PP pupils are regularly accessing Wrap around care
+Activity Challenge number(s) addressed Half price Wrap around Care 1, 2 and 4 40% of PP pupils are regularly accessing Wrap around care Half Price Music lessons 4 1 PP pupil took piano lessons this year.

-Half Price Music lessons 4 1 PP pupil took piano lessons this year.
-Half Price trips including School residentials 4 All PP pupils benefitted from this, including two pupils who went on the French trip and two pupils who went to the Year 5 PGL trip.
+Half Price trips including School 4 All PP pupils benefitted from this, including two pupils who went on the French trip and residentials one pupil who went to the Year 5 PGL trip.